The Best Things to See and Do in Cartagena, Colombia

 I visited Cartagena along the route of my 32 Departments of Colombia project and, quite frankly, anticipated a bit of a Disney World experience.
 But I was pleasantly surprised by what I found – despite its huge tourism boom, Cartagena has made a concerted effort to preserve the diverse stories present in the city.
 Home to a mix of afro colombian, indigenous, and Spanish histories, the city is a living example of the diversity and culture of the Colombian coast.

 So is Cartagena worth a stop?
 To echo every other traveler out there, my answer is a resounding yes!
-But while the Walled City is certainly worth a visit, there is plenty to explore in this colorful coastal city, which is why I’ve written this ultimate guide to everything to see and do in Cartagena, Colombia.
-So let’s get exploring!
+But while the Walled City is certainly worth a visit, there is plenty to explore in this colorful coastal city — from can’t-miss foods to Christmas celebrations!
+That’s why I’ve written this ultimate guide to everything to see and do in Cartagena, Colombia — so let’s get exploring!

 This site uses affiliate links to share products that I use and love!
 If you click on one of the links I may receive a small commission at no additional cost to you.
 This helps keep my site up and running — thank you!